 Jan 26, 2010 The Washington Post

 New Jersey's prized gateway communities along Long Beach Island - South Jersey's extra-special vacation spot better known to the planning community for its prescient example as human habitation threatened by natural erosion in Ian McHarg's planning tome “Design with Nature” - are facing an entirely man-made threat in the form of ill-conceived plans to effectively double the roadway “capacity” of the one and only bridge connecting this 18 mile barrier island to the mainland.
-If NJDOT is left to its own devices, and local community officials rush them along, a proposed new bridge will have the Opinion
+If NJDOT is left to its own devices, and local community officials rush them along, a proposed new bridge Blog Post

 Nov 30, 2009 By